-1. The Debtors May Not Be Able to Generate or Obtain Sufficient Cash to Service All of Their Indebtedness

-The Debtors' ability to make scheduled payments on, or refinance their debt obligations depends on the Debtors' financial condition and operating performance, which are subject to prevailing economic, industry, and competitive conditions and to certain financial, business, legislative, regulatory, and other factors beyond the Debtors' control.
+1. The Debtors May Not Be Able to Generate or Obtain Sufficient Cash to Service All of Their Indebtedness industry, and competitive conditions and to certain financial, business, legislative, regulatory, and other factors beyond the Debtors' control.
 The Debtors may be unable to generate sufficient cash flows from operations or to obtain alternative sources of financing in an amount sufficient to fund the Debtors liquidity needs.
 The Debtors' operating cash inflows are typically used for capital expenditures, operating expenses, debt service costs, and working capital needs.